helidon-io/helidon/declarative/README.md

 Parameters defined by type:

-- `ServerRequest` - SE webserver request
+- `ServerRequest` - Helidon WebServer request
-- `ServerResponse` - SE webserver response
+- `ServerResponse` - Helidon WebServer response
 - `io.helidon.common.context.Context` - server request context
 - other parameters as supported by code generators for other features (i.e. `SecurityContext` will be supported as soon as security feature is implemented) - see `io.helidon.declarative.codegen.http.webserver.spi.HttpParameterCodegenProvider`